 While Special Games involving Little League, Minor League, and Tee Ball teams can count towards the regular-season schedule for those teams, and there is no maximum or minimum total of games.
 Intermediate (50-70) Baseball Division and Junior League teams may count up to six (6) games played under Special Games against Little League teams towards players’ Regular Season schedule.
 Senior League teams may count up to twelve (12) games played under Special Games against Little League teams towards players’ Regular Season schedule.

 Special Games may be played between regular-season teams or tournament teams.
 Teams participating in Special Games during the regular season shall be regular-season teams only.
 Tournament teams may participate in Special Games after June 15 or two weeks prior to the start of tournament within their respective division, whichever is earlier.

 Tournament teams, regular-season teams, and Minor League teams involving players below league age 11 may use 9- and 10-Year-Old Division Tournament rules.
 Only regular-season Tee Ball teams may participate in Special Games; however they are not recommended by Little League International.
 “All-Stars” are not authorized.

 Some additional examples for using Special Games include:

 - 11/12-year-old district tournament for players not selected to a league’s International Tournament team

 - Memorial Day regular-season tournament for Little League Baseball® teams

 - Weekend round robin event for Little League Softball® teams from around the state

 Softball teams have the ability to utilize expanded Special Games to enhance and encourage use of Special Games.

-A Special Games application must be submitted to the Region Office in advance of the event to allow for ample time for review.
+A Special Games application must be submitted to the District Administrator in advance of the event to allow for ample time for review.
 Additional details, including a schedule should be included as well.